adobrasinovic/edss/README.md

-The EDSS scoring table originally developed by **John F. Kurtzke** in 1983.
+The EDSS scoring table was originally developed by **John F. Kurtzke** in 1983.
 The Neurostatus-EDSS™ was subsequently developed, standardized, and adapted from the Kurtzke’s version.

 The Neurostatus-EDSS™ qualifies disability in seven Functional Systems (FS) plus ambulation and allows neurologists to assign a Functional System Score (FSS) in each of these.